alamindev27/personal-portfolio-collis/README.md

   **step 3 : Place the project files in the htdocs folder inside the xampp / xampp server. <br>
   **step 4 : Upload the SQL file to the database. <br>
   **step 5 ; Run the project localhost/ in this url. <br>

+  If you want to see the admin panel then type http: // localhost / admin and press enter, you will see the login option in front of you.
+Below is the username and password for login.
+If you correctly click on the login button with username and password, it will take you to the dashboard.